topolvm/pvc-autoresizer/README.md

 ## Container images

-Container images are available on [Quay.io](https://quay.io/repository/topolvm/pvc-autoresizer)
+Container images are available on [ghcr.io](https://github.com/topolvm/pvc-autoresizer/pkgs/container/pvc-autoresizer)
+**Please note that [the image on quay.io](https://quay.io/repository/topolvm/pvc-autoresizer) is currently deprecated and will no longer be available in the future.**

 [releases]: https://github.com/topolvm/pvc-autoresizer/releases